Ever Given ship successfully refloated in Suez Canal | DW | 29.03.2021

 What is the latest?

+The Suez Canal Authority (SCA) confirmed in a statement that the ship is now partially floated and turned in the "right direction."
+Canal service firms and maritime service providers previously reported the ship was once again afloat.

-Suez Canal Transport Authority chief Osama Rabie said workers used "pulling maneuvers" to move the ship.
+The authority's chief, Osama Rabie, said workers used "pulling maneuvers" to move the ship.

 The shipping traffic monitoring site, MarieTraffic.com, said satellite data showed the ship's bow has been moved, but there is "still some work to do."